-Perhaps my parents would have been better off staying in New Hampshire, where they lived for forty-five years in the woods, in a house my father built, eating food my mother grew, but they were rightfully freaked out by the group of Oathkeepers who, in the lead-up to the 2016 election, bought the property adjacent to theirs, walking around the forest packing two guns a piece and using the birch trees for target practice.
+Perhaps my parents would have been better off staying in New Hampshire, where they had lived for forty-five years in the woods, in a house my father built, eating food my mother grew, but they were rightfully freaked out by the group of Oath Keepers who, in the lead-up to the 2016 election, bought the property adjacent to theirs, walking around the forest packing two guns apiece and using the birch trees for target practice.
 For the first time in their forty-five years of living on the property with no trouble, they installed shades, suddenly feeling vulnerable in a way they had only felt in the suburbs they left as soon as they became adults.
 Once encroached upon, though, it’s impossible to regain a paradise lost.
-Even before the Oathkeepers had arrived, a group of Free Staters, liberaltarians who wanted to take over the town in an opening gambit at taking over New Hampshire, had chosen my parents’ town as their homebase, monopolizing town councils to leach even more funding from schools and other public services.
-My parents could hear the sharp report of bullets through the days, growing ever more focused on their targets and the myriad shacks blooming like mushrooms on their acreage, there to field more and more people.
+Even before the Oath Keepers had arrived, a group of Free Staters, libertarians who wanted to take over the town in an opening gambit at taking over New Hampshire, had chosen my parents’ town as their home base, monopolizing town councils to leach even more funding from schools and other public services.
+During the day and the early evening, my parents could hear the sharp report of bullets echoing through the forest.

 After much deliberation, my parents decided to move, selling their home and buying a piece of property in a town on the southern Oregon coast called Yachats, a word from the Siletz language that translates as “dark water at the foot of the mountain,” erecting a modest pre-fab house on a postage-stamp of land near the ocean.
 At the time my parents moved, I was living in Los Angeles.
 Compared to being across the country from one another, living in adjacent states seemed neighborly.
 Soon after they relocated, however, I got divorced and moved back to the east coast to start a new job, ready to put the west behind me.

-The night before the operation I drove my mother, father, and me to Corvallis, to stay at the Pastega House, a building on the hospital campus for out-of-town families of cancer patients to stay while their loved one, or whoever, undergoes treatment.
+The night before the operation I drove the three of us to Corvallis to stay at the Pastega House, a building on the hospital campus for out-of-town families of cancer patients to stay while their loved one, or whoever, undergoes treatment.
 We were crowded into one room with two cots, but we didn’t mind.
 No one would sleep much anyway, and it was comforting to be close.
 Cooking a meal in the communal kitchen with other cancer patients was too depressing to conceive of, so instead we went out to a local Italian restaurant that came highly recommended by Yelp and the woman who ran the front desk.

 We ordered shrimp scampi and tortellini gorgonzola and seafood stew.
 At dinner together we talked about the outrageous pants my father was wearing when my parents met fifty-two-years ago—rainbow pinstripe leisure trousers—and what he thought the future would bring: a convergence of machine learning, artificial intelligence, and bio-tech.
 “This world will be hard for us to recognize ten years from now,” he predicted.